SpectraLogic/ds3_net_sdk/README.md

     * Args: `PutBucketRequest`
         * ConstructorArgs:
             * `BucketName`: `string`  - The name of the new bucket to create
+* `DeleteBucket`
+    * Args: `DeleteBucketRequest`
+        * ConstructorArgs:
+            * `BucketName`: `string` - The name of the bucket to delete
+    * Return: `DeleteBucketResponse`
+        * If the Delete fails a `Ds3RequestException` will be thrown.
+Otherwise the object will be returned.
+Thise could mean that not all the objects in the bucket have been deleted
 * `GetObject`
     * Args: `GetObjectRequest`
         * ConstructorArgs: